nicolacimmino/DCCore/README.md

 **DLEN7..0** Datagram Length.
 Length in bytes of the datagram, including the whole header and payload.

 **HMAC31..0** Datagram signature.
-A signature calculated on the datagram payload and a secret key.
+A signature calculated on the datagram payload, prefixed by all the header octets except the HMAC itself, and a secret key.
 The secret key is an 8-octet key shared among all devices and never transmitted across the netwrok.
 The HMAC (keyed-hash message authentication code) is a HMAC-SHA256 truncated to 4 octets.

 ## Time Datagram (0x20)